 How to Choose an ERP System

-As your business grows, it’s important to upgrade your technology stack.
-One solution that most businesses of a certain size end up needing to use is an Enterprise Resource Planning (ERP) system.
+As your business grows, the systems you use also have to expand with it.
+Some platforms and solutions you use serve a single function and they can be difficult to scale with your evolving tech stack.
+This continues until you reach new heights and have to start solutions like an Enterprise Resource Planning (ERP) system.
 This software can become the backbone of your business processes.
-ERPs provide businesses with critical resources and features for their back office processes.
+ERPs provide businesses with critical resources and features for their back-office processes.
 If the programs and software you rely on can’t keep up with your needs, it might be time to upgrade to an ERP.

 What is an ERP System?